Hope et al. v. Commissioner, 984 F.3d 532 (7th Cir. 2020)

 Plaintiffs alleged that Indiana SORA violated their Right to Travel, as well as denied them Equal Protection of the Laws, and constituted an impermissible Ex Post Facto Punishment.
 District Court entered summary judgment for Plaintiffs on all grounds.
 The Court held that Indiana’s practice of imposing retroactive registration on individuals who moved to Indiana–and whom the state would not otherwise be able to register–due to Wallace–unconstitutionally infringed on their right to travel, denied them Equal Protection, and held that Indiana’s SORA constituted punishment and therefore could not be imposed retroactively.
 The state sought review.

-Holding: 7th Circuit Court of Appeals affirmed the decision of the trial court on the grounds that Indiana created a two-tier class of state citizenship in that it treated similarly situated individuals differently depending solely on their status with respect to state residence.
+7th Circuit Court of Appeals affirmed the decision of the trial court on the grounds that Indiana created a two-tier class of state citizenship in that it treated similarly situated individuals differently depending solely on their status with respect to state residence.
 Ultimately, requiring registration of people who committed their offenses prior to enactment of the state’s registration law but moved to the state subsequent to its enactment violates the Privileges or Immunities Clause of the Fourteenth Amendment.
+The state sought en banc review.

 - District Court Opinion | view via Google Scholar